Kayzie Rogers

 Kayzie Rogers (also credited as Jamie Peacock) is a retired American voice actress.
 She is known for her work in anime, commercials, and video games and is known in voicing the characters in the Pokémon universe.

 Career

 Rogers has worked extensively for the Pokémon anime franchise.
 She has also voiced many characters, including Jessie's Wobbuffet, a role that she had voiced for 16 years, from 2001 to 2017.

 Rogers retired from acting in 2017.
-Her role of Wobbuffet is subsequently replaced by Erica Schroeder.